sql-bi/docs/_mydocs/www/index.md

 ---
 layout:         page
-title:          Terms & Conditions
+title:          SQLBI Website
 published:      true
 order:          /zzz
 next_reading:   true
 ---
-Terms and conditions for using SQLBI website, products, and services.
+This section contains the documentation of features and services available on the SQLBI website.